Siege of Odessa: Aftermath

 The recapture of Bessarabia and Northern Bukovina in Operation München and the subsequent victory at Odessa led to a partial demobilization of the Romanian army, which was reduced in size from nearly 900,000 personnel on 1 October to 465,000 on 1 January 1942.
-Politically, the presence of Romanian troops in Odessa and the establishment of the Transnistria Governorate led to a deterioration of Romania's international situation, with the British declaring war on Romania on 6 December, and on 12 December Romania declared war on the United States in solidarity with Germany and Japan.
+Politically, the presence of Romanian troops in Odessa and the establishment of the Transnistria Governorate led to a deterioration of Romania's international situation, with the British declaring war on Romania on 6 December, and on 12 December Romania declaring war on the United States in solidarity with Germany and Japan.

+The Romanian occupation of Odessa led to the persecution and murder of Jews and Roma in the area; by one account 250,000 Jews and 12,000 Roma died during the Romanian occupation.
+The Axis forces would eventually be cleared from Odessa on 10 April 1944 during the Odessa Offensive.

 Commemoration

 Odessa was one of the first four Soviet cities to be awarded the title of "Hero City" in 1945, the others being Leningrad, Stalingrad, and Sevastopol.
 Museum of the Heroic Defense of Odessa (411th Coastal Battery Memorial) was opened on the day of the 30th anniversary of the victory over Nazi Germany, 9 May 1975.
 Close by is also the Museum of Partisan Glory in the Odessa Catacombs.
 The underground museum commemorates the partisan movement in the Odessa region.